 Improving Disclosures about Financial Instruments - Amendment to IFRS 7, Financial Instruments: Disclosures (issued in March 2009; effective for annual periods beginning on or after 1 January 2009; not yet adopted by the EU).
 The amendment requires enhanced disclosures about fair value measurements and liquidity risk.
 The entity will be required to disclose an analysis of financial instruments using a three-level fair value measurement hierarchy.
 The amendment (a) clarifies that the maturity analysis of liabilities should include issued financial guarantee contracts at the maximum amount of the guarantee in the earliest period in which the guarantee could be called; and (b) requires disclosure of remaining contractual maturities of financial derivatives if the contractual maturities are essential for an understanding of the timing of the cash flows.
-An entity will further have to disclose a maturity analysis of financial statements to evaluate the nature and extent of liquidity risk.
+An entity will further have to disclose a maturity analysis of financial assets it holds for managing liquidity risk, if that information is necessary to enable users of its financial statements to evaluate the nature and extent of liquidity risk.